-Data Set Name Event File Name Result file Name
+Data Set Name Event File Name Result File Name

-Data Format and Structure

-or mat and ser acture A. Are there any duplicate tag ID numbers?
-B. Are the Tag prefixes correct?
-C. Are all Tag ID numbers 7 characters?
+Table 1: Data Format and Structure Y, N, or N/A A. Are there any duplicate Tag Id numbers?
+Are the Tag prefixes correct?
+Are all Tag ID numbers 7 characters?
 D. Are TCEQ station location (SLOC) numbers assigned?
 E. Are sampling Dates in the MM/DD/YYYY format?
 F. Is the sampling Time based on the 24-hour clock?
-G. Is the Comment field filled in where appropriate?
+G. Is the Comments field filled in where appropriate?
 H. Were Submitting Entity, Collecting Entity, and Monitoring Type codes used correctly?
 I. Is the sampling date in the Results file the same as the one in the Events file?
-J. Values represented by a valid parameter (STORET) code with the correct units?
-K. Are there duplicate parameter codes for the same Tag ID ?
-L. Are there any invalid symbols in the GT/LT field?
-M. Are there any Tag numbers in the Results file that are not in the Events file?
+J. Values represented by a valid parameter (STORET) code with the correct units? К. Are there duplicate parameter codes for the same Tag Id?
+L. Are there any invalid symbols in the GT/LT field? М. Are there any Tag Ids in the Results file that are not in the Events file?
 N. Have confirmed outliers been identified?
-O. Have grab data taken during 24-hr events been reported separately as RT samples?
-P. Are all reported parameter codes in the appropriate QAPP's DQO table?
+0. Have grab data taken during 24-hour events been reported separately as RT samples?
+Are all reported parameter codes in the appropriate QAPP's DQO table?
 Q. Are all reported monitoring stations in the appropriate Coordinated Monitoring Schedule?

-Data Quality Review

-A. Are all values reported at or below the AWRL?
-B. Have the outliers been verified?
-C. Checks on correctness of analysis or data reasonableness performed? e AWRL?
-C Checks on correctness of analysis or data reasonableness performed? c. checks on correctness of analysis of data reasonableness performed: lata reasonableness performed?
-D. Have at least 10% of the data in the data set been reviewed against the field and laborate data sheets? ata set been reviewed against the field and laboratory E. Are all parameter codes in the data set listed in the QAPP? et listed in the QAPP?
-F. Are all stations in the data set listed in the QAPP? n the QAPP?
+Tabla 2: Data Quality Review Y, N, or N/A Are all values reported at or below the AWRL?
+1, N, 01 N/A Have the outliers been verified?
+Checks on correctness of analysis or data reasonableness performed?
+Have at least 10% of the data in the data set been reviewed against the field and D . laboratory data sheets?
+E. Are all parameter codes in the data set in the QAPP?
+Are all stations in the data set listed in the QAPP?
+3: Documentation Review Y, N, or N/A Are blank results acceptable as specified in the QAPP?
+Were control charts used to determine the acceptability of field duplicates?
+Was documentation of any unusual occurrences that may affect water quality included in the Comments field?
+D. Were there any failures in sampling methods and/or deviations from sample design requirements that resulted in unreportable data?
+If yes, explain in Data Summary.
+E. Were there any failures in field and/or laboratory measurement systems that were not resolvable and resulted in unreportable data?
+If yes, explain in Data Summary.